 Jesus christ.
 Fucking forget about it.
 It’s beneath me.
 I’m Mr. Pink.
 Let’s move on.

-Last, Tarantino does so much with very little.
+Tarantino also does so much with very little.
 No big action sequences.
 No big money.
+Economical and still impressive.

 Two things I didn’t like about the film.
 First,

 Second, Tim Roth was bad.
-He was fighting his accent and he looked Leo DiCaprio young.
+He was fighting his accent and he lost.
 I never bought him.
 Still don’t.